WhereJuly/60-1-oas-markdown-merger/README.md

 The definition is made via OpenAPI specification.
 The implementation and application require the common tools (frameworks, packages etc.) and specific **DbC** tools to provide Contract documentation and enforcement.

+#### Code-Contract Co-Design

+Along other projects design the necessity to design code simultaneously with APIs contract revealed.

+What I observed:

+- To design the Contract for the concrete endpoint you inevitably have to deeper understand the product requirements to model the data and the behavior of the endpoint.
+This understanding just begs to be documented nearby the endpoint documentation.

+- At present OAS does not allow to conveniently (modular, managed separately, presented together) write the extensive code design descriptions;

+- The possibility to document the details right away would immensely contribute to the ease of programming and the quality of product.

+More formally now:

+In DbC approach when designing an application API contract, it feels natural to document requirements, endpoint behavior, critical subtleties, code design rationale, and alternative solutions.
+Being able to do this would ensure robust contract design and support effective software construction.

+Keeping the API contract and code design notes together would further strengthen the contract as a single source of truth.
+It would also critically strengthen the Contract as a living documentation by enriching it with requirements, rationale, and solutions.

+##### The Solution

+The small and very effective solution here could be a CLI package that allows merging the separate `.md` files located nearby the OAS contract into OAS `description` fields.
+It can be easily introduced into the OAS Contract build pipelines.

 ### The Suite Goals

 - Definition and implementation phases: deliver convenient and flexible Contract documentation website (Looks Package);